History on Stage

 “It was very important for us to bring it back, keeping the integrity of the building.
-Every step of the way, we pieced it together as it would have been in 1901,” says Kim Gattle, the executive director of the opera house.
+Every step of the way, we pieced it together as it would have been in 1901,” Gattle adds.
 Even the four exclusive box seats were restored to their original form with plush armchairs draped in gold fabric and angel medallions hand-painted by local artist Rhonda Stevens.
 A small museum on the second floor features period clothing, props, photos found during the renovation, and the original marquee.